varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ====
-Lesson 2: Introduction to ROS API and Build Tools
+Lesson 2: ROS API and Build Tools
 ====

 * This lesson is intended to be an hour long crash course in the ROS 2 Dashing API and build tools. * After this lesson you should be able to code and build a rudimentary ROS 2 application.